Call now in confidence immediate help & advice 24/7

 Inpatient treatment is the best option for anyone who cannot find the motivation to change their behaviour themselves.

-If your addiction is severe, and you struggle from a mental health issue or an addiction to multiple substances, then you should attend residential rehab to give yourself the best chance at a successful recovery.
+If your addiction is severe, and you struggle from a mental health issue or an addiction to multiple substances, then you should attend residential drug and alcohol rehab to give yourself the best chance at a successful recovery.

 However, if your addiction is identified as less severe and you are able to motivate yourself to change your habits and behaviour, then you might be referred for outpatient rehab treatment in Stafford.